London pupils find novel way to beat aircraft noise

 The school teaches 520 infants aged between three and seven and its experiment with the domes has prompted others in the area to consider following suit.

-Planes pass just 180 meters (600 ft) over the area and their engines emit a noise level of 87 decibels.
+Planes pass just 180 metres (600 ft) over the area and their engines emit a noise level of 87 decibels.

 Sound tests inside the domes showed a noise reduction of over 17 decibels and a considerable reduction in the duration of the noise, according to the website of Small Earth which makes the structures.